Last Updated on

 The Observatory is located just near the City Museum and it is open for public most of evenings.
 You can bring your better half for the most romantic date in a while!

-If you are thinking to attend some tour in Zagreb, make it be one of Secret Zagreb original tours.
+If you are thinking to attend some tours in Zagreb, make it be one of Secret Zagreb original tours.
 Did you know they were burning witches here in Zagreb?

 Normally, people do not often visit cemeteries, but Mirogoj Cemetery is a true gem.
 The most beautiful cemetery in Europe cannot be skipped, especially if you find yourself in Zagreb during the first days of November.